danielfm/archlinux-workstation/README.md

   software I use in the desktop environment
 - `dev`, for setting up text editors and other software I use for my current software engineering job
+- `sec`, for setting up security packages and configuration
 - `audio`, for setting up the software I use for audio recording, which is my current hobby :)